sulfierry/MolecularModeling/Molecular_dynamics/README.md

 - `xmin()`: Returns minimized energy and updates coordinates to the minimum energy conformation.

-## Settings for Relaxation, Pre-Production, and Production
+## General settings for relaxation, pre-Production, and production

 ```
 imin=0